 What is that community like for LL.M. students?
 That depends on how you think about it.

 One way of thinking about community is the LL.M. program itself.
-In 2012-13, we are hosting 19 students from 16 countries: business lawyers from Argentina, Colombia, France, Ghana, India, Japan and Korea, an environmental lawyer from Puerto Rico, human rights lawyers from Mexico and Nigeria, and recent law school graduates from Belgium, Brazil, China, Germany, Spain, and Taiwan.
+In 2012-13, we hosted 19 students from 16 countries: business lawyers from Argentina, Colombia, France, Ghana, India, Japan and Korea, an environmental lawyer from Puerto Rico, human rights lawyers from Mexico and Nigeria, and recent law school graduates from Belgium, Brazil, China, Germany, Spain, and Taiwan.
 We work hard to help our LL.M. students engage each other, organizing social events, symposia, court visits, etc. The LL.M. program staff take the lead, but many others on the Law School faculty and staff contribute as well.

 The relatively small size of our LL.M. program also puts a premium on integrating LL.M.s into the Law School community in general.
 A lot happens naturally, but we also help things along.
 From the outset, each LL.M. student is paired with one or two J.D. student “buddies” who can introduce the LL.M. student to new friends, show him or her around, and provide informal advice on things like housing, restaurants, movie theaters and the Boston area in general.
 In addition, we introduce each LL.M. student to faculty working in the student’s areas of interest early during their time here, in order to promote informal mentoring relationships.

 There is also a vibrant community of students, faculty and visitors interested in international matters in particular.
 This includes several internationally-oriented student organizations within the Law School, and the Graduate International Student Association affiliated with the University’s Office of International Students and Scholars.
 To enhance the experience, we offer an International Legal Studies Colloquium, a periodic gathering of students, faculty and others for the discussion of ongoing work in the field.